 Stolpe an der Peene

-The first written mention of Stolpes dates back to the Middle Ages, as in 1136 in Stolpe the converted to Christianity Pomeranian Duke Wartislaw I was murdered from the Griffin family by a Wendish nobleman.
+The first written mention of Stolpes dates back to the Middle Ages.
+In 1136 in Stolpe Pomeranian Duke Wartislaw I who had converted to Christianity, was murdered by a Wendish nobleman.
 The sons of Wartislaw erected a church in Stolpe in memory of their father.

 In order to further advance the Christianization for which Wartislaw had died, his brother Ratibor I founded a monastery in 1153.
 The monastery is considered the first in Pomerania.
 The monastery existed up to 1637 until it was destroyed in the Thirty Years' War.
-The buildings belonging to the monastery still standing ruin about 100 m to the east.
+The buildings belonging to the monastery still stand as ruins about 100 m to the east.

 Stolpe an der Peene is a municipality in the Vorpommern-Greifswald district, in Mecklenburg-Vorpommern, Germany.
 The community has 362 inhabitants.